 Instrumented Cervical Fusion

-When doing a cervical fusion, the bone graft may simply be wedged in between the vertebra.
-It is held there simply because it is wedged in tight.
+When doing a cervical fusion, the bone graft may simply get wedged in between the vertebra.
+It gets held there simply because it is wedged in tight.
 In recent years, there has been an increase in the use of metal plates, screws, and, and rods to try to increase the success of helping the spine to fuse.
-Many different types of metal implants are used to hold the vertebrae in position while the fusion heals.
-Bone heals best when it is held still, without motion between the pieces trying to heal together.
-The healing of a fusion is no different than healing a fractured bone, such as a broken arm.
+Many different types of metal implants get used to hold the vertebrae in position while the fusion heals.
+Bone heals best when it remains still, without motion between the pieces trying to heal together.
+The healing of a fusion appears no differently than healing a fractured bone, such as a broken arm.
 However, the neck is a difficult part of the body to hold still.